WHY IS THE CONCRETE PATCH NOT IN THE HOLE?

 Too many do it yourselfers and contractors simply fail to properly prepare the holes which would help secure the patching materials in the concrete.
 There are some simple things you may what to try which may keep the patching materials where you need it to be.

-Next, you'll need to clean the dirt, cement dust, and any other materials from the sides of the drilled holes.
+You'll need to clean the dirt, cement dust, and any other materials from the sides of the drilled holes.
 You can use a water hose, compressed air, a pipe cleaner brush, or even a tooth brush if you're just dealing with a few holes.
 This will help the patching material bond to the concrete side walls of the drill holes better.

 Now, you're ready to install your Poly Plugs by Pest Boys, or a similar product, into the drill holes to support whatever patch material you're going to be using.
 Different patching materials may recommend thinner depths or thicknesses needed for their product to cure properly.
 So read the labels and set your plugs to the recommended depths.
 The plugs only need to last until whatever patching material you use, has the recommended time to cure.
 If you use paper materials to support a wet concrete mixture patch, the moisture will be absorbed by the paper before your mixture cures, and both may fall down through the holes completely.